Is there a recommendation process for the Summer Program application?

 How does the recommendation process work?

-While it is a great idea to go ahead and formally ask your recommenders if they will write or complete a form for you in advance, applicants will actually complete the process within the Acceptd application portal this year.
-An applicant will be prompted to enter the email and name of each of their recommenders.
+While it is a great idea to go ahead and formally ask your recommenders if they will complete a recommendation for you in advance, applicants will actually complete the process within the Acceptd application portal this year.
+An applicant will be prompted to enter the email and name of each of their recommenders after they begin their application.
 Once this first part of the application is submitted, those recommenders will receive an email to let them know they have a recommendation form to complete through Acceptd.
 (Please note: this email will come from Acceptd, not GSA.
 The subject line of the email will be "Documentation Requested.").

 What's required for the recommendation?
 How should my recommender prepare?

 Teachers and administrators alike will be sent an emailed link from Acceptd once a student submits the first part of their application.
-The link goes to a general form.
+The link goes to an online form.
 The form for a teacher is different than the form for an administrator.
-The questions posed to teachers will center on a student's artistry and involvement in their art form while those posed to administrators will discuss the student as a person.
-Both forms are comprised of several rating scale-style questions with a small, optional text box at the very end.
+The questions posed to teachers will center on a student's artistry and involvement in their art form while those posed to administrators will discuss the student as an individual and community member.
+Both forms are comprised of several rating scale-style questions with a text box at the very end within which recommenders must elaborate on any answers provided above.
 With a student's file, the forms for both teacher and administrator can be completed in a matter of minutes.

 My student goes to a huge school.
 Their administrator doesn’t know them well enough to complete a recommendation.
 What now?